-The objectives of this course are to introduce students to the principles and concepts of physiology and to compare physiological systems between and among animals.
-Topics discussed include tolerance and conforming to environmental change, regulating systems to maintain physiological setpoints, acclimation/acclimatization and adaptation to environmental change over different time scales.
-Prerequisite(s): BIOL 1113, 1123, 2013 & 2073
+The objectives of this course are to introduce students to the principles and concepts of animal physiology and to compare physiological systems between and among animals.
+Topics discussed include humoral and nervous regulation, sensation, movement and navigation.

+Prerequisite(s): BIOL 3173